Danity Kane: 2013–2014: Reunion, DK3, and second disbandment

+Danity Kane performing in Los Angeles as a trio in July 2014.
+(L-R) Aubrey O'Day, Dawn Richard and Shannon Bex.

 In May 2013, O'Day, Bex, Richard and Fimbres began talks about a possible reunion and posted photos of the group in the recording studio.
 An announcement with regard to their reunion was made at the 2013 Video Music Awards on MTV.
 During the 2013 MTV VMAs pre-show, the four remaining members of Danity Kane announced that they were reuniting, returning on their own terms without Diddy.
 They announced that a single would be released soon titled "Rage", produced by The Stereotypes, the same producers who produced "Damaged".
 Original group member D. Woods did not take part in the reunion and she stated: "It has been brought to my attention that my former group members of Danity Kane will be reuniting and while I will not be a part of the reunion, I wish the ladies blessings and much success on their endeavors."

 The band had their first performance in more than five years on September 21, 2013, at iHeartRadio Music Festival's Village in Las Vegas and performed an a cappella version of "Damaged".
 They confirmed in an interview that they were working with James Fauntleroy, Dem Jointz, Rodney "Darkchild" Jerkins, Timbaland, Da Internz, and The Stereotypes for the new album.
 They had their first reunion concert in December 2013.
 On March 15, 2014, Danity Kane performed their second concert since reuniting at Fort Cheyenne in Las Vegas, performing the new track "Bye Baby".
 On March 24, 2014, it was announced that the group would be hitting the road in May to begin their new tour entitled "No Filter".